in03/SlangLang/playground/OAUTH_SETUP.md

    - **Application name**: `SlangLang Playground` (or whatever you prefer)
    - **Homepage URL**: Your deployment URL (e.g., `https://yourusername.github.io/slanglang` or `https://slanglang.vercel.app`)
    - **Application description**: `AI-powered code generator for SlangLang`
-   - **Authorization callback URL**: Your playground URL (e.g., `https://yourusername.github.io/slanglang/` or `https://slanglang.vercel.app/`)
+   - **Authorization callback URL**: Leave blank or use any placeholder URL (not used in Device Flow)

-   **Important**: Use the full path to your playground for the callback URL.
-This ensures the OAuth redirect works correctly for subdirectory deployments.
+   **Important**: Device Flow doesn't require redirect URIs!
+You can leave this field blank.

 3. Click **Register application**